-The Company began the year trading at a discount to its Ordinary Share NAV of 6.34% and closed the year trading at a discount of 17.33%.
+The Company narrowed its discount to its Ordinary Share NAV over the year with the discount improving to 14.92% from 17.33%.
 The graph below illustrates the movement between the trading price of the Ordinary Shares and the announced NAV adjusted for dividends declared.